Digital Twins for Physical Systems

 Course overview

-Course overview from CSE : Digital Twins for Physical Systems
+Course overview of CSE: Digital Twins for Physical Systems

 IBM defines “A digital twin is a virtual representation of an object or system that spans its lifecycle, is updated from real-time data, and uses simulation, machine learning and reasoning to help decision-making.”
 During this course, we will explore these concepts and their significance in addressing the challenges of monitoring and control of physical systems described by partial-differential equations.
-After introducing deterministic & statistical data assimilation techniques, the course switches gears towards scientific machine learning to introduce the technique of simulation-based inference, during which uncertainty is captured with generative conditional neural networks, and neural operators where Fourier Neural Operators act as surrogates for solutions of partial-differential equations.
-The course concludes by incorporating these techniques into uncertainty-aware Digital Twins that can be used to monitor and control complicated processes such as underground storage of CO2 or management of batteries.
+After introducing deterministic & statistical data assimilation techniques, the course switches gears towards scientific machine learning to introduce the technique of simulation-based inference, during which uncertainty is captured with generative conditional neural networks.
+We will use this capability of capturing conditional distributions to train neural networks to learn prior-to-posterior mappings central to data assimilation methods.
+We will also discuss how to control and make decisions under uncertainty.
+The course concludes by incorporating these techniques into uncertainty-aware Digital Twins to monitor and control complicated processes such as underground storage of CO2 or management of batteries.

 Class meetings